opendistro/for-elasticsearch-docs/docs/security/api.md

 ```

+---

 ## Users

-This API lets you create, update, and delete internal users.
+These calls let you create, update, and delete internal users.
 If you use an external authentication backend, you probably don't need to worry about internal users.

 ### Get user